IS ABORTION ETHICAL?

 Abortion is always unethical.
 Why?
 Because it is in opposition to what is, and life IS.
 And since what IS must perforce be true, and truth IS, anything other than the truth is false.

 “All men are created equal” True or false?

 “A fertilized egg is the conception creation of life”, without which humanity is impossible.
 And since life is truth, life is ethical.

 OK.
 So abortion is unethical.
 But is it wrong?
 Well, ethics has always been about what is true, right, and good.
 It would appear that what’s unethical is wrong, and since abortion is unethical, it should be wrong.

 But what if it’s the answer to a problem with no other apparent solution?
 Is it STILL wrong?

 Well, it’s still unethical.
 But who says you must always be ethical?
 Nobody.
 This is where ethics runs afoul of the law.
 Because ethics is not subject to the law.
 Ethics is above the law, a given because the truth is a given.

-It’s not the law’s place to judge the ethicity of something.
-The law may take it upon itself to judge when life becomes viable and therefore when an abortion takes life by its standard, but that doesn’t mean it’s right.
-A man may not decide what’s ethical and what’s not–ethics is a given.
+It is not the law’s place to judge the ethnicity of something.
+The law may take it upon itself to judge when life becomes viable and therefore when an abortion takes life by its standard, but that does not mean it is right.
+A man may not decide what is ethical and what is not, “Ethics is a given.
 Laws are just the written rules of the society making them.